axiomhq/axiom-go/README.md

 ## Authentication

-The Client is initialized with the url of the deployment and an access token.
+The client is initialized with the url of the deployment and an access token when using Axiom Selfhost or an access token and the users organization id when using Axiom Cloud.

 The access token can be a personal token retrieved from the users profile page or an ingest token retrieved from the settings of the Axiom deployment.